Jrue Holiday NBA Preview vs. the Cavaliers

 Jrue Holiday Insights vs. the Cavaliers

-- Giving up 110.3 points per game, the Cavaliers are the seventh-ranked squad in the NBA on defense.
+- The Cavaliers concede 110.7 points per contest, seventh-ranked in the league.

-- The Cavaliers are the fifth-ranked squad in the league, conceding 24.7 assists per game.
+- Looking at assists, the Cavaliers are fifth in the league, allowing 24.6 per game.

-- In terms of 3-pointers, the Cavaliers are ranked ninth in the league, giving up 11.9 makes per game.
+- In terms of 3-pointers, the Cavaliers have given up 12.2 makes per game, 13th in the league.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!